AdobeDocs/experience-manager-screens.en/help/user-guide/support-considerations.md

 * Addressing hardware, software or connectivity failures
 * Balancing issue resolution costs against end-client business requirements.
 * Identifying the best method for remediating issues across the network.
-* Driving alignment between the AEM Implementor and the Audio/Video Integrator in establishing Day 2 Support plans
+* Driving alignment between the AEM Implementor and the Audio-Video Integrator in establishing Day 2 Support plans

 ## Summary of Key Considerations Involved in Day 2 Support {#summary-of-key-considerations-involved-in-day-support}

 Following are some key considerations for Day 2 Support:

-* To ensure alignment and smooth transition from implementation to operational support, the AEM Implementor works with the Audio/Video Integrator to ensure that the appropriate support scripts are defined as part of the Day 2 Support plan.
+* To ensure alignment and smooth transition from implementation to operational support, the AEM Implementor works with the Audio-Video Integrator to ensure that the appropriate support scripts are defined as part of the Day 2 Support plan.
 * Requirements such as remote device management, Help Desk availability and on-site technician support are practically a given at this stage of the Digital Signage industry's evolution.
-Beyond this baseline need, Audio/Video Integrators should also explore cost variables between pro-active vs. reactive monitoring and support models.
+Beyond this baseline need, Audio-Video Integrators should also explore cost variables between pro-active vs. reactive monitoring and support models.

 * Requirements such as remote device management, Help Desk availability and on-site technician support are practically a given at this stage of the Digital Signage industry's evolution.
-Beyond this baseline need, Audio/Video Integrators should also explore cost variables between pro-active vs. reactive monitoring and support models.
+Beyond this baseline need, Audio-Video Integrators should also explore cost variables between pro-active vs. reactive monitoring and support models.
-* To prepare for long-term success, it is paramount to establish a Day 2 Support Level Agreement (also called an 'S.L.A.') in partnership with the Audio/Video Integrator.
+* To prepare for long-term success, it is paramount to establish a Day 2 Support Level Agreement (also called an 'S.L.A.') in partnership with the Audio-Video Integrator.
 SLAs detail post-deployment support services and help to set client expectations.
 * A key resource used in the successful management of multiple networks is the Knowledge Base.
 SharePoint is a popular platform for this type of resource.
 The Knowledge Base includes pre-scripted Q&A for NOC agents to follow, ensuring inbound issue resolution requests are handled in a consistent manner.
 Knowledge Bases typically include reference materials for system configurations and site locations including cut-sheets for hardware and reference materials for systems software.
 * Monitoring and management capabilities are largely dependent on Media Player Operating Systems and screen capabilities.
 Windows Operating Systems offer the greatest level of detail.
 For deployments running on Android&trade; or iOS devices, Mobile Device Management (also known as MDM) is employed.
 * Some screen manufacturers offer the ability to monitor screens independent of Media Players, while others require an external device.
-* Audio/Video Integrators use a mix of technologies, so solutions remain flexible to best address the end-client's needs.
+* Audio-Video Integrators use a mix of technologies, so solutions remain flexible to best address the end-client's needs.

 ## Part 5: Video Tutorial on Support Considerations {#part-video-tutorial-on-support-considerations}

 Follow this concluding tutorial to a 5-part series tutorial below that stresses on ensuring alignment and smooth transition from implementation to operational support.
-It also explains how an AEM Implementor must work with the Audio/Video Integrator to ensure appropriate support scripts that are defined as part of the Day 2 Support plan.
+It also explains how an AEM Implementor must work with the Audio-Video Integrator to ensure appropriate support scripts that are defined as part of the Day 2 Support plan.

 ### Project Considerations